-The Department of Computer Science is located within the George W. Donaghey College of Engineering and Technology’s 40 million dollars, six-story 115,000-square-foot, world-class teaching, and research facility.
+The Department of Computer Science is located within the Donaghey College of Science, Technology, Engineering, and Mathematics building, a 40 million dollars, six-story 115,000-square-foot, world-class teaching, and research facility.
 The building’s educational features include a two-story, 206-seat auditorium, which provides state-of-the-art technology for conferences and meetings with an advanced audiovisual system as well as twelve terraced classrooms, each including between 36 and 40 student workstations outfitted with a thin-client computing terminal, monitor, and keyboard.
 The building’s research facilities include a high-performance computing cluster and 150 person capacity state-of-the art graduate research space, detailed below.

 High-performance Computing Clusters